NTTLimitedRD/plumbery/README.md

 The first thing to install is Python itself, then you have to clone Apache Libcloud, and then plumbery.

-To get instructions, jump to `the full documentation of plumbery at ReadTheDocs`_
+To get instructions, jump to [the full documentation of plumbery at ReadTheDocs](https://plumbery.readthedocs.org)

-.. _`the full documentation of plumbery at ReadTheDocs`: https://plumbery.readthedocs.org